List of Mobile Suit Gundam 00 characters: Crew of the Ptolemaios

 In the second season, after being arrested under false charges of Katharon involvement, Saji is saved by Setsuna and learns his identity as a Gundam Meister.
 After Celestial Being arrives at Katharon's secret base with the intention of leaving civilians Saji and Marina in their care, Saji secretly attempts to escape the base.
-He is almost immediately captured by the ESF army under Sergei Smirnov's charge; he unwittingly leaks the whereabouts of Katharon base and one of Sergei's men leaks it to the A-Laws.
-Sergei releases Saji so he doesn't fall into A-Laws hands; however, the A-Laws attack the Katharon base, which ends in the deaths of many Katharon's members despite Celestial Being's intervention to stop the attack.
+He is almost immediately captured by the ESF army under Sergei Smirnov's charge, and he unwittingly leaks the whereabouts of Katharon base causing one of Sergei's men to leak it to the A-Laws.
+Sergei releases Saji so he doesn't fall into A-Laws hands, however, the A-Laws attack the Katharon base, which ends in the deaths of many of Katharon's members despite Celestial Being's intervention to stop the attack.
 The slaughter deeply upsets Saji until Tieria forces Saji to realize that turning his back to ignore problems is its own kind of malice.
 Because Saji's actions led to the destruction of the Katharon base, Tieria forces Saji to remain with the Ptolemaios crew and no longer trusts Saji's judgment.

-While on the Ptolemaios II, he reluctantly becomes a part of the crew and learns the truth behind the events years ago and the motivations of the Gundam Meisters, allowing him to abandon his grudge and eventually understanding Celestial Being.
+While on the Ptolemaios II, he reluctantly becomes a part of the crew and learns the truth behind the events from years ago and the motivations of the Gundam Meisters, allowing him to abandon his grudge and eventually understanding Celestial Being.
 When Ian is critically injured during a battle, he directs Saji to deliver the GNR-010 0 Raiser to Setsuna, so the meister can unlock 00 Gundam's true power to save the lives of the Ptolemaios crew.
-As the 0 Raiser's pilot, Saji must continue going into battle alongside Setsuna, during which he learns of Louise being in the A-Laws and chooses to fight to save her.
+As the 0 Raiser's pilot, Saji must continue going into battle alongside Setsuna, during which he learns of Louise being part of the A-Laws, and chooses to fight to save her.
 By the end of the series, Saji leaves Celestial Being and watches over Louise while she is recovering at a hospital, where they talk about humanity's future.

 Two years later, Saji continues to care and attend to a PTSD-plagued Louise.
 When the Earth Sphere Government ask for engineers to help in the Orbital Ring maintenance, he volunteers with Louise's encouragement.
-His last appearance in the movie is while Setsuna's consciousness is drifting and he watches every person he holds dear before awakening in his coma; Saji is working as an engineer while ELS drones are shown in the background.
+His last appearance in the movie is while Setsuna's consciousness is drifting and watching every person he holds dear, with Saji working as an engineer while ELS drones are shown in the background.